 If you’re a fan of edibles, tinctures, and topicals, you may be disappointed to find out that your products will not be as potent or highly concentrated if you’re buying recreationally.

 Edibles will be limited to 100mg of THC per product, distributed into 10mg servings.
-Medical patients can still purchase higher milligram edibles until July 1st.
+Medical patients can still purchase higher milligram edibles before July 1st.
 After July 1st, all edibles, medical and recreational, will need to follow the lower milligram guidelines.

 Topicals (lotions and creams), Tinctures (cannabis extracts), and Concentrates (oils and wax) will also be limited to 1,000mg of THC for recreational purchases.
 Medical patients will have the benefit of purchasing higher potency topicals, tinctures, and concentrates with up to 2,000mg of THC.